The Queen of Moulin Rouge: Synopsis

-A young Prince in Paris for his education, inherits the throne when his father abdicates.
-But a clause in the constitution states that the new King needs to be sworn in by noon the following day or he will forfeit the throne.
-As the new King has already gone out for a night of carousing in Paris, those in charge of him set out to search all the nightclubs to find him while a rival group of conspirators do everything they can to try and prevent him being informed.
+A young prince, in Paris for his education, inherits the throne when his father abdicates.
+But a clause in the constitution states that the new king needs to be sworn in by noon the following day or he will forfeit the throne.
+As the new king has already gone out for a night of carousing in Paris, those in charge of him set out to search all the nightclubs to find him while a rival group of conspirators do everything they can to try to prevent him being informed.